 It is commonly thought that ‘the Old Testament does not place any substantial hope in the afterlife.
 Rather, God’s purposes for blessing and shalom are expected for the faithful in this life, in the midst of history.’
 (Middleton 2014) According to the New English Translation, Daniel 12:2 is the ‘only undisputed reference to a literal resurrection found in the Hebrew Bible’.
 N.T.
 Wright (2003) characterises the scriptures that refer to resurrection as ‘covert allusions’, including the one that Jesus cited (Ex 3:6), and suggests that belief in the resurrection developed only after the Old Testament canon had closed.
 While he accepts that the Daniel verse is not covert, in his opinion the book bearing Daniel’s name is a forgery dating to the 2nd century BC, four centuries later than its apparent date.
-It counts for nothing that, in Jesus’s view, Daniel was a prophet and those who did not believe in resurrection were ignorant of the Scriptures (Matt 22:31f).
+It counts for nothing that Jesus called Daniel a prophet and considered those who did not believe in resurrection ignorant of the Scriptures (Matt 22:31f).

 The miniature offering vessels illustrate an interesting shift in the concept of providing the dead with the victuals they would need for their after-life.
 The initial tomb-offerings of food and drink would supply a man for a time but not eternally.
 The additional supply of miniature pottery guaranteed food forever by magical means.

-Even Christ’s followers did not believe that they would rise immediately; the biblical view was that there would be one resurrection at the end of the age.
-By contrast, many Christians today suppose that their souls go to heaven immediately when they die, their body of course remaining in the grave.
-Perhaps the widespread practice of cremation has contributed to the decline in belief in a bodily resurrection.
+Even Christians did not believe that they would rise immediately; the biblical view was that there would be one resurrection at the end of the age.
+Perhaps the widespread practice of cremation has contributed to recent decline in belief in a bodily resurrection.